 3) Those Who Want to Compose a Piece of Music

 Lastly, for those who want to compose a piece of music digitally, Guitar Pro is an awesome choice.
 With its wide selection of notation symbols, you can replicate just about any sound you want.
-It’ll take some time getting used to the interface and understanding what each notation symbol does but once you do, the possibilities are endless.
-Check out section 3/A/6 of Guitar Pro’s documentation to learn more about what each symbol does.
+It’ll take some time to get used to the interface and understand what each notation symbol does but once you do, the possibilities are endless.

 Furthermore, once you’ve composed a piece of music with Guitar Pro, you’ll never forget how to play it because you’ll already have the tabs/notation handy!
 This makes for a great tool for musicians who are on the road and don’t have an instrument or recording software readily available but still want to create something.